pi-this/T-BAGc/README.md

   <a href="" rel="noopener">
  <img src="https://github.com/pi-this/T-BAGc/blob/main/img/var3.png" alt="Project logo"></a>
   <br />
-  In my case, I pasted `C:\Users\USERNAME\Desktop\T-BAGc\` to the path.
+In my case, I pasted "C:\Users\USERNAME\Desktop\T-BAGc\" to the path.
 </p>

-After doing this click `OK` on all the windows that are open and reboot your computer.
+After doing this click "OK" on all the windows that are open and reboot your computer.
 T-BAGc can now be run from the command prompt.

 </p>